成人大片

 Research Project – Video Communication (Hurdle) Produce a 10-15-minute video giving a toolbox talk to your work colleagues about the upcoming job that your company has won to replace the pumps in the sewer pump station.

-Site visit There will be a site visit to various Sarah Construction sites around the University to identify safety controls.
+Site visit There will be a site visit to identify safety controls.

 HIRAC Risk Assessment and Safe Work Method Statement Undertaking a risk assessment and developing a SWMS for high-risk construction work.